 Curated and produced Moving Waters – 4 simultaneous exhibitions of international moving image works, (Plymouth Arts Cinema, Terre Verte Gallery, Devonport Market Hall and

 Plymouth Art Weekender (Leadworks).
-October 2024.
-LINK
+October 2024

 River Radio – sound works included in a community radio takeover streaming 60 hours of river-themed programming from the Wharfinger’s Office at Exeter Custom House, 13th-15th September 2024.